albertodsandoval/albertodsandoval.github.io/_posts/2026-1-21-manga-on-kindle.md

 ![Image](/assets/images/Pasted image 20260121210457.png)

 # Step 3: Download Manga from HakuNeko
-Follow the instructions from the right hand side of the HakuNeko desktop application to install manga.\
+Follow the instructions from the right hand side of the HakuNeko desktop application to install manga.
+The instructions are as follows:\
 ![Image](/assets/images/Pasted image 20260121221036.png)

 It is better to first search the web for sources that contain the manga you want, so you don't waste time waiting for HakuNeko to load.
 HakuNeko can take up to 10 minutes searching through the large libraries that the sources may offer, so it is definitely recommended to search online beforehand.